bemer/containers-on-aws-workshop/01-SetupEnvironment/README.md

 After cloning the repository, you will see that a new folder called `containers-on-aws-workshop` will be created.
 All the content will be available inside this folder.

->NOTE: This step needs to be executed if you are using a Clou9 environment or if you are running this workshop in your computer or in an EC2 instance.

 ## 6. Running on your own computer